Ramb0a/awesome-generative-models/README.md

 <img src="gan_equal.png" height="500" />

-When the Disciminator acts as a Classifier and 1 is the label for Real and Zero the label for Fake, we get the confusion Matrix:
+When the Disciminator acts as a Classifier and 1 is the label for Real and 0 the label for Fake, we get the confusion Matrix:

 | Input | Discrimintator Close to 1 | Discriminator Close to 0 |
 | ---- | ---- | --- |